Why Psalm 23 Is Not About You: Reading Psalm 23 In Its Context

 Why Psalm 23 is Not About You by Robert Cole

-In this updated edition of Why Psalm 23 Is Not About You: Regarding Psalm 23 in Its Context, Dr. Cole reveals linguistic and thematic patterns in the Psalter that demonstrates a continuity of meaning from Psalm 1 through Psalm 24.
+In this updated edition of Why Psalm 23 Is Not About You: Reading Psalm 23 in Its Context, Dr. Cole reveals linguistic and thematic patterns in the Psalter that demonstrates a continuity of meaning from Psalm 1 through Psalm 24.
 Particular attention is given to the meaning of Psalm 23 and it’s surrounding Psalms.
 Fans of canonical studies and lovers of the Psalter will enjoy this quick, but thought provoking read.

 Coming Spring 2020!